-Article 19 Irregularity
+Article 21 Irregularity

-If, according to the Board of Examiners, one or more exam components or an entire exam have or has not been taken the prescribed manner or if an exam component has not been conducted properly, the Board of Examiners can declare the exam or the relevant exam component(s) invalid, even in cases when the student is not accountable, in order to secure its legal duty as stated in article 7.12b (1)(a) of the Act.
+If, according to the BoE, one or more exam components or an entire exam have or has not been taken the prescribed manner or if an exam component has not been conducted properly, the BoE can declare the exam or the relevant exam component(s) invalid, even in cases when the student is not accountable, in order to secure its legal duty as stated in article 7.12b (1)(a) of the Act.

-Article 20 Amendments
+Article 22 Amendments

-- 1. Amendments to these R&R shall be determined by the Board of Examiners if necessary by means in a separate decision. - 2.
-If amendments will be made to these R&R this will only be done if it may reasonably be assumed that the interests of the students will not be harmed as a result.
+- 1. Amendments to these R&R shall be determined by the BoE if necessary in a separate decision. - 2.
+If amendments will be made to these R&R shall be determined by the BoE if necessary by means in a separate decision.

-Article 21 Hardship clause
+Article 23 Hardship clause

-The Board of Examiners is authorised to deviate from these regulations in individual cases if strict adherence to these regulations would result in inequitable circumstances for the student.
+The BoE is authorised to deviate from these regulations in individual cases if strict adherence to these regulations would result in inequitable circumstances for the student.

-Article 22 Implementation and date of taking effect
+Article 24 Implementation and date of taking effect

-- 1. The Board of Examiners will decide in all cases that have not been foreseen by these R&R. - 2.
-These R&R take effect in the academic year 2024-2025.
+- 1. The BoE will decide in all cases that have not been foreseen by these R&R. - 2.
+These R&R take effect in the academic year 2025-2026.

-Thus enacted by the Board of Examiners Brain Science at its meeting of 22 August 2024.
+Thus enacted by the BoE Brain Science at its meeting of 14 July 2025.